dBrowser/dbrowser-library-tools/README.md

-# @beaker/library-tools
+# dbrowser-library-tools

-Utility library to manage Beaker's library of dats.
+Utility library to manage DBrowserX-'s library of dats.

 ## Library folder and library.json

-Beaker manages a `/library` folder in the user's private hyperdrive that contains mounts to all saved dats.
+DBrowserX- manages a `/library` folder in the user's private dwebfs that contains mounts to all saved dats.
 The archives are sorted into folders according to their "Primary Type" (see `getPrimaryType()`).
 An example folder hierarchy:

 ```
 /library/modules